 At an overall pool assessment rating of 65.4, Yarrawonga Foreshore currently rates as acceptable of 60.
-Assessment of areas for
+Assessment of areas for improvement and action plan to be implemented in collaboration with the community.

 - Painting of the waterslide flume in 2014 (which is recommended to be gel-coated not painted). - Splash park filter pump upgraded in 2015 and filter sand replaced in 2013. - Installation of mesh under the slide stair to prevent out of hours access to the slide tower.